 The main desirable benefit of long term lets for landlords is the passive, stable income.
 By keeping tenants in situ for the long-term, there is no hassle in re-letting the property and facing the fear of void periods.
 Building a solid rapport and communicating with your tenants is likely to keep them in place longer.
 This of course is great for your financial income.
-Due diligence is required to ensure you find suitable long term candidates, but it pays off in the end.
+It pays off to do your due diligence when finding suitable long term let candidates.

 Additionally, many Buy-To-Let mortgages have stipulations in place that can only be let to long term tenants.
 It is much easier to find mortgage lenders when securing tenancies for the foreseeable future, as opposed to sticking with a short term let.

 You can also offset the cost of bills to the tenants.
 Thereby freeing you of an additional financial burden on your property.